navikt/nav-dekoratoren/README.md

 A modal will display after 55 minutes of login time, allowing the user to extend the session by another 60 minutes or to log out immediately.
 This serves both as a convenience for the user and to meet WCAG accessibility requirements.

 If you choose to disable this feature, you will need to implement a similar logout warning yourself.

+#### redirectOnUserChange
+If set to true, the page will redirect to nav.no if there is a change of current user in header and authenticated user on server.
+May occur if user has multiple windows open, and a new user logs in in one of them, and then navigates to a window the old user had open.

 ### Examples